-Moving house is not cheap and sometimes it makes more sense to stay where you are and efficiently capitalise on your current property.
+Moving house is not cheap and sometimes it could make more sense to stay where you are and efficiently capitalise on your current property.

 Stretched to the limit

-Currently in the middle of renovation Karen has no regrets.
+Karen has no regrets.
 Instead she is resolutely happy with their choice.
 "Already we have more space.
-It was just about thinking outside the square" She says.
+It was just about thinking outside the square" she says.

 Keeping the spending in check

-If you have decided to stay where you are, follow these top three rules of spending on property so that you don't over capitalise (where the cost of improvements outweigh the value they add).
+If you have decided to stay where you are, you could follow these top three rules of spending on property so that you reduce the possibnility of over capitalising (where the cost of improvements outweigh the value they add).

 Get a valuation